andymc73/free-programming-books/README.md

 ### How To Contribute
 It's [easy](https://github.com/vhf/free-programming-books/wiki/Contribution).
 Please read [CONTRIBUTING](/CONTRIBUTING.md).
+- If you have a quick edit, simply click edit! or ..
 - [Fork](https://help.github.com/articles/fork-a-repo)
 - Read the [TODO](/TODO.md) file(Adding new books is our #1 priority, but things like Alphabetizing are important, too.)
 - [Edit](https://github.com/vhf/free-programming-books/edit/master/free-programming-books.md) (we prefer multiple small commits rather than one large change)